teespring/nightwing/README.md

 - `robin.sidekiq.retries`: number of jobs to be retried
 - `robin.sidekiq.scheduled`: number of jobs scheduled to run
-- `robin.sidekiq.enqueued`: number of jobs enqueued since last report
-- `robin.sidekiq.processed`: number of jobs processed since last report
+- `robin.sidekiq.processed`: number of times middleware called
-- `robin.sidekiq.failed`: number of jobs failed since last report
+- `robin.sidekiq.failed`: number of jobs that raised an error

 ### Queue specific

 - `robin.sidekiq.<queue>.size`: depth for a given queue
 - `robin.sidekiq.<queue>.latency`: latency for given queue¹

-### Robin specific

-- `robin.sidekiq.measured`: number of times middleware was called
+- `robin.sidekiq.<queue>.processed`: number of times middleware called for given queue
-- `robin.sidekiq.failed`: number of failures caused by middleware
+- `robin.sidekiq.<queue>.failed`: number of jobs in given queue that raised an error

 ## Additional resources